From no experience with data tooling to fully automated Prefect pipelines

 But I still felt lucky, because the problem seemed solvable if I could build my own data pipeline.
 I looked for solutions, and found Prefect really fits into my needs - if you're in a similar situation or just want to learn more about Prefect, consider following my journey in this tutorial!
 I’ll be covering my stack:

-Prefect Core - open-sourced data workflow automation tool
+Prefect 1.0 (aka Core) - open-sourced data workflow automation tool

 Prefect Cloud - orchestration layer that helps you schedule, monitor and debug your data pipeline